profjuvii/c-cpp-basics/c-course/01_intro.md

 # Introduction to the C language
-This is a basic C program that demonstrates how to print a message to the screen.
-It includes the essential components of a C program and shows how to use the `printf()` function to display output.
+This C code performs the simple task of displaying a message on the screen.

 ## Code
 ```c